 The monks who inspire me use the power of habits to remind themselves to be aware.

-Monastic schedules are organized around particular reminders.
+Monastic schedules are organized around specific reminders.
 Each day includes set times for reflection, for prayer, for work, for rest.
-The hours are designed to remind monks to be aware, to pay attention.
+The practices are designed to remind monks to take time to be aware, to pay attention.

-The ways monastic days are organized are not arbitrary.
-Each day, with awareness and intention, reminds people to go below the surface.
+Monastic days are not scheduled arbitrarily.
+Each day is spent reminding people to go below the surface.
 Even time spent on manual labor is intended to draw monks deeper.

 Each task, each interaction, each meal, each thought is a reflection of something deeper.
-There is more to life than its surface and monks are committed to exploring its depth.
+There is more to life than its surface.
+Monks are committed to exploring life’s depths.
 Their commitment grows out of an awareness that many of us skim along life’s surface.

-It is not because the monks I know are more cosmic, more spiritual, or more ethereal.
+It is not because the monks I know are more cosmic, more spiritual, or more mystical.
 They take practical steps to develop awareness and pay attention beneath the surface.

-The communities in which they live and work encourage them to remember.
+The community in which they live and work encourages them to remember.
 Despite their own distractions, members of monastic communities organize their lives to foster awareness.